People's Trust for Endangered Species

-Peoples Trust for Endangered Species (PTES) is a UK-based charitable organisation registered in England and Wales.
+People's Trust for Endangered Species (PTES) is a UK-based charitable organisation registered in England and Wales.
 Founded in 1977, PTES works on the frontlines of conservation by supporting vital projects that address the threats faced by species at risk of extinction globally.
 Through a combination of scientific research, monitoring, education, habitat restoration and public engagement, the organisation seeks to ensure that endangered species not only survive but thrive.
 It also owns and manages two nature reserves.
 PTES collaborates with local communities, governments, and conservation organisations worldwide to create lasting solutions for the preservation of biodiversity.
 With a focus on both iconic species and lesser-known wildlife, PTES is committed to ensuring these animals thrive in the future.
-As of January 2025, PTES has 20 employees, five trustees and coordinates around 50,000 volunteers in the UK.
+As of January 2026, PTES has 20 employees, five trustees and coordinates around 50,000 volunteers in the UK.
 PTES relies on donations from the general public and grants from trusts and foundations to continue its work - it receives no core funding from the UK Government.
 The organisation has registered charity number 274206.